Commercial

 - What is the point of AXIS security radar?

-AXIS security radar is useful where the site needs area or perimeter movement detection that is less affected by darkness and many visual scene limitations.
+AXIS security radar is useful where the site needs area or perimeter movement detection that is less affected by darkness and visual-scene limitations.
 It works best as a detection layer that supports cameras rather than replacing them.

 - What does radar-video fusion actually change?